Regulations (Standards - 29 CFR) - Table of Contents|

 | Standard Number:||1910.421|

 General.
-The employer shall comply with the following requirements prior to each diving operation,
+The employer shall comply with the following requirements prior to each diving operation, unless otherwise specified.

 Emergency aid.
-A list shall be kept at the dive location of the telephone or call numbers of the
+A list shall be kept at the dive location of the telephone or call numbers of the following:

 An operational decompression chamber (if not at the dive location);